Where We Be

 The hike itself is quite beautiful, with rugged

-mountains, ruins and hollowed-out caves, and,
+mountains, ruins

-continue climbing higher for more great views.
+even higher for more great views.
+The

-at the end of the Roman Cardo.
+cliffs at the end of the Roman Cardo.

 The architecture at Petra is an interesting combination of Egyptian-influenced